bobbimanners/Applecorn/README.md

 Once the ROM has loaded, it will automatically be started and you will see the prompt.
 For BBC BASIC, the prompt character is `>`.

+Most of the BBC Micro languages (including BBC BASIC) prefer upper case input.
+You may want to keep Caps Lock enabled most of the time!

 32 Kilobytes of space is available for your programs and variables. `PAGE` is set to `&0E0`.